aarpon/hrm_docs/docs/admin/upgrade.rst

 Clean up previous installations
 ===============================

-In version 3.4, we started a major reorganization of the code structure of HRM and it is therefore highly recommended **not to extract the new archive on top of the old one**.
+Because of changes in tre structure of the code and of the external dependences (starting from version 3.4), we highly recommend **not to extract the new archive on top of the old one**.

 Please rename the old hrm folder, extract the code into a fresh ``${HRM_ROOT}`` and move the configuration files from the old ``config`` subfolder into the new ``${HRM_ROOT}/config``.